javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

 ```

 ## Play with the new Deployment

-It's time to explore some behavior and terminology of Kubernetes.
-First up is the [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-We wont' go too deep on all the specifics, but a Pod is where the configuration for your running container resides.
-It turns out you can run multiple containers in a single Pod, but that is outside the scope of this exercise.
-To learn more about how and why you would want to do this, search around for Sidecar and Ambassador patterns.

 Let's see what happens when we delete a Pod (which is one way to brute force simulate a failed container).
 Run the following command, filling in the `cn-demo-***` with the unique name Kubernetes assigned your Pod, and then keep running the **kubectl get pods** command to see what happens to your pod.
 Things will happen fast!